The Certified Administrator of Volunteer Services (CAVS) Credential

 The CAVS Exam

-The exam consists of 100 multiple-choice questions that address topics in the CAVS Content Outline, a document approved by the AHVRP Board of Directors.
-Also approved by the Board of Directors is the passing score, which is 74% for CAVS exams taken before April1, 2107.
-The CAVS exam is continually updated by the CAVS Test Committee, a group of CAVS-certified AHVRP members.
+The CAVS exam consists of 100 multiple-choice questions that address topics in the CAVS Content Outline, a document approved by the AHVRP Board of Directors and 25 pre-test questions which are not included in the overall score but are used as possible questions for a future version of the CAVS exam.
+The CAVS exam is a timed exam, taken within 135 minutes or 2 hours and 15 minutes.
+Also approved by the AHVRP Board of Directors is the passing score, which is 69% for CAVS exams.
+The CAVS exam is updated by the CAVS Test Committee, a group of CAVS-certified AHVRP members.